Limited Time Waiver Information

 Yes.
 For each practice area in which you wish to be licensed, you will be required to complete the required practice area courses.
 An approved limited time waiver immediately qualifies you to enroll in the practice area courses without completing required prerequisite legal studies courses.
 See our frequently asked questions regarding the practice area courses for further information.

 Applicants for licensure in domestic relations are required to complete three five-credit courses.
-Courses must be taken consecutively over three quarters.
+Students must complete Family Law I before taking either Family Law II or III.
 The courses will be offered only once for academic calendar year 2013-2014 at UW Law School.
 Registration for the classes closed December 20, 2013.
 Announcements regarding when the courses will be offered for academic calendar year 2014-2015, including related deadlines, will be forthcoming.

 If your application is denied, you may request review by the LLLT Board chair.
 You must request review in writing, and mail or deliver your request to us within 14 days of the date of the notification of denial.